davide-aloi/neuroscience-workshop-Innsbruck-2025/README.md

 </div>

-In this hands-on workshop, we will go through the entire process highlighted above and we will also learn how to visualise the computed tES models, as well as how to calculate region-of-interest (ROI) metrics using an Atlas.
-We will use ROAST (_Realistic Volumetric-Approach-Based Simulator For TES_)<sup>[1](#references)</sup> for the simulation, SPM (MATLAB) for the normalisation of the results, and Python for the data visualisation and ROI metrics calculation.
+In this workshop, we will go through the entire process highlighted above and we will see how to visualise the computed tES models.
+We will use ROAST (_Realistic Volumetric-Approach-Based Simulator For TES_)<sup>[2](#references)</sup> for the simulation, SPM (MATLAB) for the normalisation of the results and MRIcroGL for the visualisation of the results.

 ## Software requirement and installation
 The workshop will require the following software: